mahajan07/OneCoolThing-BigData/README.md

 With QuickSight Q, anyone in an organization can ask business questions using natural language and receive highly accurate answers in seconds.
 QuickSight Q uses machine learning to interpret the intent of a question and analyze the correct data to provide accurate answers to business questions quickly.

+# Scale to tens of thousands of users
+- Deliver rich, interactive dashboards for your readers QuickSight makes it easy and fast to create interactive dashboards and reports for your users.
+You can securely share those dashboards with anyone in your organization via browsers or mobile devices.
+With QuickSight, you choose from a wide library of visualizations, charts, and tables, add interactive features like drill-downs and filters, and perform automatic data refreshes to build interactive dashboards.
+QuickSight also allows you to schedule automatic email-based reports, so you can get key insights delivered to your inbox.

+- Explore, analyze, collaborate
+QuickSight gives users and analysts self-service business intelligence (BI), so they can answer their own questions, collaborate, and share insights.
+With QuickSight, your users can connect to data sources, create/edit datasets, create visual analyses, invite co-workers to collaborate on analyses, and publish dashboards and reports.
+- SPICE (super-fast, parallel, in-memory, calculation engine) With SPICE, QuickSight’s in-memory calculation engine you achieve blazing fast performance at scale.
+SPICE automatically replicates data for high availability allowing thousands of users to simultaneously perform fast, interactive analysis while shielding your underlying data infrastructure, saving you time and resources.
+Discover hidden insights
+- ML Insights
+ML Insights leverages AWS’s proven machine learning (ML) and natural language capabilities to help you gain deeper insights from your data.
+These powerful, out-of-the-box features make it easy for anyone to discover hidden trends and outliers, identify key business drivers, and perform powerful what-if analysis and forecasting with no technical expertise or ML experience needed.